Rice baseball picked up one of their biggest wins of the year on Tuesday, taking down Texas A&M in College Station, 2-1.

 Winners of six of their last nine, Rice baseball entered its midweek bout with Texas A&M on the upswing.
 The Aggies had just been swept on the road by No. 5 Florida, but still boasted a stalwart 15-8 record.

-To earn the pivotal win, Rice needed a big game from redshirt freshman starting pitcher Garrett Zaskoda, who had struggled in his prior outing against Texas State surrendering seven runs in 3+ innings.
+To earn the pivotal win, Rice needed a big game from redshirt freshman starting pitcher Garret Zaskoda, who had struggled in his prior outing against Texas State surrendering seven runs in 3+ innings.
 This Tuesday night it was abundantly clear that Zakoda was not phased by the bright lights of Olsen Field at Blue Bell Park.

 Zaskoda pitched a gem.
 He held the potent Texas A&M offense to a first inning single, their only hit against him in 5.1 innings while striking out four and walking four.
 Most importantly, he kept the maroon and white off the scoreboard,